UoW-CPC/ADTGenerator/compiler/README.md

 compiler.init(templates_path,modules)
 ```
 Configuration parameters
-- [templates_path] path to YAML templates folder (Default value 'None' sets the path under the compiler folder)
+- [templates_path] path to YAML templates folder (Default value: None, sets the path under the compiler folder)
-- [modules] list of modules and their functions to import in Jinja2 (Default value an empty list)
+- [modules] list of modules and their functions to pass in Jinja2 (Default value: empty list)

 ### Render a template
-To render a template pass to the compiler the template name to use and a dictionary with the data required by the template.
+To render a template pass to the compiler the template name and a dictionary with the data required by the template.
 ```
 from compiler import compiler
 data = data_dictionary